N-REU Program Dates: June 1–August 8, 2015

 Goleta, CA 93117

-You will receive half of the stipend up front ($2000) at orientation the day you arrive.
-The other $2000 you will receive when you have reached various milestones.
-Internship stipends will be in three installments:
+You will receive part of the stipend up front ($1500) at orientation the day you arrive.
+The other $3500 you will receive when you have reached various milestones.
+Internship stipends will be in four installments:

 Taxes will NOT be withheld from stipend checks.
 Your stipends will be coded as an educational student stipend so they will not be reported to the IRS by UCSB and you should NOT receive a 1099 or W2.
 It will be your own responsibility to report this income to the IRS.